Sale of Land Act Reforms

 - Applying the new provisions of the Act to all subdivisions not just developments that are five lots and more

-- Making it mandatory for sellers to warn purchasers in writing that the developer does not own the land.
+- Making it mandatory for sellers to warn purchasers in writing that the developer does not own the parent lot.
 If there is no warning, the sales contract becomes illegal and void.

 - Imposing time limits on when the developer can become the registered owner of the land.
 This will normally be six month period or a specific date detailed in the sales contract.
 Contracts will become void and illegal if these time limits are not adhered to.